How to find the right attribution model?

-To do this, however, you have to measure your results effectively to assign the correct proportion of the end result to the respective strategies.
+However, you must measure your results effectively to assign the correct proportion to the respective strategies.

 There is no correct answer.

-You need to find the attribution model that provides the best information in your particular situation so that you can increase your ROI.
+You need to find the attribution model that provides the best information in your situation to increase your ROI.

 When you have found a suitable model, you can better manage your budget and time.